The Massachusetts One Stop Career Center provide a wide array of services to assist job seekers return to work.

 - Opportunities to meet potential employers and network with other job seekers

-The Career Center Seminar is open to job seekers and employers - you can attend the Career Center Seminar at any of the One-Stop Career Centers across the state.
+You can attend the Career Center Seminar at any of the One-Stop Career Centers across the state.
 Job seekers do not have to be unemployed to use Career Center services.